UK Health Minister Gets Covid Ahead Of freedom Day - UrduPoint

 UK Health Minister Gets Covid Ahead Of 'freedom Day'

-British Health Secretary Sajid Javid said Saturday he had tested positive for Covid-19 and was self-isolating -- just as his government prepares to jettison most pandemic restrictions in England
+British Health Secretary Sajid Javid said on Saturday he had tested positive for Covid-19 and was self-isolating -- just as his government prepared to jettison most pandemic restrictions in England

-London, (APP - UrduPoint / Pakistan Point News - 17th Jul, 2021 ) :British Health Secretary Sajid Javid said Saturday he had tested positive for Covid-19 and was self-isolating -- just as his government prepares to jettison most pandemic restrictions in England.
+London, (APP - UrduPoint / Pakistan Point News - 17th Jul, 2021 ) :British Health Secretary Sajid Javid said on Saturday he had tested positive for Covid-19 and was self-isolating -- just as his government prepared to jettison most pandemic restrictions in England.

-"I was feeling a bit groggy last night, so I took a lateral flow test this morning and it's come out positive," he said in a video message on Twitter.

-"So I'm now self-isolating at home with my family until I get the result of a PCR test.
-I'm grateful that I've had two jabs of the vaccine.
-And so far, my symptoms are very mild."
-Under his government's rules, Javid is now required to self-isolate for 10 days unless the PCR test comes back negative and he no longer has symptoms.
+Under his government's rules, Javid is now required to self-isolate for 10 days unless a PCR test comes back negative and he no longer has symptoms.

 Any of his "close contacts" -- potentially including others in the government -- would have to self-isolate too if they receive instructions from the state-run National Health Service (NHS).